OpenVisualCloud/Media-Transport-Library/README.md

 [![Test](https://github.com/OpenVisualCloud/Media-Transport-Library/actions/workflows/ubuntu_build_with_gtest.yml/badge.svg)](https://github.com/OpenVisualCloud/Media-Transport-Library/actions/workflows/ubuntu_build_with_gtest.yml)

 ## 1. Overview:
-The Media Transport Library(Kahawai) is a solution based on DPDK prepared for transmitting and receiving high quality video with low latency.
-It include a compliant implementation to the SMPTE ST 2110 Professional Media Over Managed IP Networks suite of standards.
+The Media Transport Library(Kahawai) is a solution based on DPDK prepared for transmitting and receiving media data with high throughput and low latency.
+It include a efficient user space udp stack support, beside UDP, it also has a built-in compliant implementation to the SMPTE ST 2110 Professional Media Over Managed IP Networks suite of standards.

 #### 1.1 Features:
+* User-space UDP stack with POSIX socket compatible API.
+###### 1.1.1 ST2110 features:
 * ST2110-10, ST2110-20, ST2110-21, ST2110-30, ST2110-40, ST2110-22, ST2022-7
 * 1080p, 720p, 4k, 8k and other
 * FPS: 120, 119.88, 100, 60, 59.94, 50, 30, 29.97, 25, 24, 23.98